 Biohaven's migraine therapy shows rapid pain relief in late-stage study

-Dec 6 (Reuters) - Biohaven Pharmaceutical BHVN.N said on Monday its intranasal spray for migraine met the main goals in the drugmaker's late-stage study, showing rapid pain relief.
+Dec 6 (Reuters) - Drugmaker Biohaven Pharmaceutical BHVN.N said on Monday its intranasal spray to treat migraine showed rapid pain relief and met the main goals in a late-stage study.

-The study, involving 1,405 adults, demonstrated that the drug, zavegepant, was superior to placebo in relieving pain and most other "bothersome" symptoms including nausea or sensitivity to light or sound, the company said.
+In the study involving 1,405 adults, a single intranasal dose of the drug, zavegepant, helped relieve pain as early as 15 minutes and lasted for 48 hours after the treatment, Biohaven said.

-A single intranasal dose of the drug helped relieve pain as early as 15 minutes, lasting for 48 hours after the treatment, Biohaven said.
+"Although this is not a gamechanging product, we believe it will help maintain and potentially grow Biohaven's overall (migraine) franchise leadership," said Cowen analyst Ken Cacciatore in a research note, adding that the results should be sufficient for approval.

-Biohaven's Nurtec ODT, has already been approved for the treatment and prevention of migraine in the United States.
-Other drugs for treatment include AbbVie's ABBV.N Ubrelvy and Impel NeuroPharma's IMPL.O recently approved intranasal spray, Trudhesa.
+Biohaven's oral drug Nurtec ODT has already been approved for the treatment and prevention of migraine in the United States.
+It competes in a crowded migraine therapy market, which includes drugs like AbbVie's ABBV.N orally administered Ubrelvy, and Impel NeuroPharma's IMPL.O recently approved nasal spray, Trudhesa.

-Pfizer Inc PFE.N would acquire overseas marketing rights to zavegepant and rimegepant, branded as Nurtec ODT, from Biohaven, the companies said last month.
+Pfizer Inc PFE.N will acquire overseas marketing rights to zavegepant and rimegepant, branded as Nurtec ODT, from Biohaven, the companies said last month.

 Biohaven said it plans to file a marketing application for zavegepant with the U.S. Food and Drug Administration in the first quarter of next year.